 Re-cycling the Patagonia logo

 I arrived in the Langdale valley in July 2012 after several years on the road alternating between the States, Switzerland, France, Spain and of-course Yorkshire.
 A few years prior I’d sold pretty much everything I had to travel, climb and live life a little differently.
-Sadly for me 2012 began to mark the end of my intinerate ways, my body essentially falling apart after seven years of bouldering at my limit, but having the Langdale valley as a lounge, kitchen and bedroom was a great place to contemplate my next move.
+Sadly for me 2012 began to mark the end of my intinerate ways, my body essentially falling apart after years spent bouldering at my limit, but having the Langdale valley as a lounge, kitchen and bedroom was a great place to contemplate my next move.

 Whilst working at the Lakeland Climbing Centre I was always moved by the silhouette of the Langdale Pikes on my way back into the valley each night, seeing that skyline always felt like home was near – if you can call a car park and an old AA van home.

 Not the greatest photo, but where where an idea began to be formed.
 On reflection I should have probably given my windscreen a clean.